 We will continue to communicate progress via this APM Body of Knowledge web resource.
 Throughout the process editor Ruth Murray-Webster will update on how the book’s content is taking shape.
 You can follow her blogs here:

 We’re due to publish in spring 2019.
-Along the way there will be numerous opportunities to share your feedback.
 Take a look at the timetable below:

 - Feb-April: APM Body of Knowledge consultation – now closed

 - June: Consultation report published